smeriwether/merimerimeri.com/README.md

 This is a [Hugo](https://gohugo.io) static site.
 Start the server by running `hugo server -D`, changes are automatically picked up.

+## Building for production

+This site uses [TailwindCSS](https://tailwindcss.com) which requires an extra environment variable when building.
+You can build for production using `NODE_ENV=production hugo --gc --minify`.

 ## Copyright & Fair Use

 The content and design of this website is [copyrighted](https://www.copyright.gov/help/faq/faq-general.html#mywork).
 Feel